Live Fear Free: 0808 80 10 800

 The first two resources provide guidance for professionals to recognise and safely respond to DVA.

-- A ‘quick guide for social workers’ produced by Social Care Institute for Excellence (SCIE) and the National Institute for Health and Care Excellence (NICE).
+- A ‘Recognising and responding to domestic violence and abuse - quick guide for social workers’ produced by Social Care Institute for Excellence (SCIE) and the National Institute for Health and Care Excellence (NICE).
 The guidance includes advice about asking someone about DVA, responding to a disclosure, and specialist services.
+This version has been updated to reflect the Welsh context.

 - SafeLives, a UK wide domestic abuse charity, have developed the second resource ‘Getting it right first time’.
 Aimed at professionals who do not work in DVA services, it includes three steps ‘identify, ask, and act’ to help if you suspect someone you are working with or supporting is experiencing DVA.